Hong Kong Quick Facts

 Fields of Study

-Chinese language, economics, history, international relations, political science, religion.
+Chinese language, economics, film, history, international relations, political science, and religion.

 Syracuse University Hong Kong Center

 On July 1, 1997 the Crown Colony of Hong Kong officially reverted to Chinese sovereignty, ending 156 years of British colonial rule.
 Tracing this legacy along Hong Kong’s cityscape reveals a juxtaposition of traditional Chinese and colonial heritage, where fishing junks bob alongside luxury yachts, traditional temples reside next to shimmering skyscrapers, and alleyway market stalls compete with modern shopping complexes.
 Hong Kong is a showcase of civic, cultural, and economic achievements from East and West.

 With a population of more than six million people, this modern city boasts an affluent service-oriented economy with more than 40,000 companies and a major stock exchange.
 As the center of trade in Asia for more than a century, the world’s second busiest port, and third largest commercial center, Hong Kong is the economic gateway to China.

 Syracuse University’s Hong Kong Center program offers students the opportunity to study the political economies and cultures of East Asia at a pivotal moment in the region’s history.
 The program includes a two-week field study seminar, ten weeks of coursework at the SU Center, and an intensive five-week internship.

 This program is separated into three different modules.
 Module A, the Signature Seminar (0.75 Pomona credits), is a two-week field study seminar that takes students to mainland China, as well as other parts of Asia.
 The fall seminar is titled The Challenges and Opportunities of Southeast Asia: China, Malaysia, and Singapore, and the spring seminar is titled, The Greater China: Past, Present, and Future.